13 min to read

 , or-vvv

-for increasingly detailed logs - netstat/ss: Check if ports are listening (
+- netstat/ss: Check listening ports (

 netstat -tuln